rickyramos787/save-the-watermelon/docs/design.md

 ## Win and Lose Conditions
 ### Win Condition
 The player wins when every letter in the secret word has been guessed correctly.

+### Lose Condition
+The player loses when the remaining slice count reaches 0 before finishing the word.